 Dean Wampler, Ph.D., is Principal Consultant at Think Big Analytics, specialists in Big Data, particularly Data Science in the Hadoop ecosystem.
 He speaks frequently at conferences on various big data and other programming topics.

-Patrick Wendell is a co-founder of Databricks as well as a founding Committer and PMC member of Apache Spark.
-In the Spark project, Patrick has acted as release manager for several Spark releases, in addition to maintaining several subsystems of Spark’s core engine.
-At Databricks, Patrick directs the company’s maintaince and development of Spark.
+Patrick Wendell is a cofounder of Databricks as well as a founding committer and PMC member of Apache Spark.
+Patrick has acted as release manager for several Spark releases in addition to maintaining several subsystems of Spark’s core engine.
+At Databricks, Patrick directs the company’s maintenance and development of Spark.

-Patrick holds an M.S. in Computer Science at UC Berkeley, where his research focused on low latency scheduling for large scale analytics workloads.
-He holds a B.S.E in Computer Science from Princeton University.
+Patrick holds an MS in computer science from UC Berkeley, where his research focused on low-latency scheduling for large-scale analytics workloads, and a BSE in computer science from Princeton University.

 Sam William is an Analytics Engineer at Stumbleupon.
 Before that, he worked as a software Engineer at the Content Platform group at Yahoo.

 Matt is a Principal Program Manager on the Big Data team at Microsoft focused on building tools to make developers’ lives easier.
 Matt has been at Microsoft for 6 years working on developer tooling for distributed systems and cloud applications as well as technical evangelism.

 Andrew, an inquisitive humanist, is motivated by the promise of making ours a more rational society.
 He applies his skills to the problem of converting data into information, a process requiring scripting and research into the relevant fields of study.
 He holds a B.A. in Mathematics from Reed College.
 He greatly enjoys his daily bicycle commute, Portland’s artisanal culture, and searing vegetables in cast iron.